Raspberry Crumble Recipe

 Frequently asked questions

-It is very tempting to add more butter in the crumble topping, but too much butter will blend the mixture of flour and sugar.
-Creating the perfect crumb with flour and sugar requires that you do not add too much butter.
-Ideally, a ratio of 1:1:2 works best - One part butter: one part sugar: two parts flour.
+Adding more butter to the crumble topping is very tempting, but too much butter will blend the flour and sugar mixture.
+Creating the perfect crumb with flour and sugar requires that you not add too much butter.
+Ideally, a ratio of 1:1:2 works best – One part butter, one part sugar, two parts flour.

 Ingredients